Purchase from Franchisor

 - The Franchisor closes it — Completed, which posts the delivery fee to your Transportation expenses.

 The last two steps run on the Franchisor's side: it invoices the order, then marks it Completed.
-Receiving already settled your stock and the goods' cost; completing the order adds the one remaining charge — the delivery fee, filed automatically as a Transportation expense in your books.
+Receiving already settled your stock and the goods' cost; completing the order adds the one remaining charge — the delivery fee, filed automatically as a Transportation expense.

 The order's life